Brass Vs. Bronze Ball Valves

 What are the effects of corrosion and abrasion?

 Bronze is all about elevated flexibility, corrosion resistance, and affordability—the go-to for various applications, from flow direction control to safety relief and shut-off.
-And don’t worry about lead; we design lead-free bronze ball valves to meet the Clean Water Act’s requirements.
+And don’t worry about lead; we design lead-free bronze ball valves to meet the requirements of the Clean Water Act.

 What is a Brass Valve?